HUM9997 - SECTION 3: DEFINING HUMOR

 Of course, surprise - in isolation - does not necessarily constitute humor.
 Someone hitting you on the head may surprise you, but it will not be funny.
 This is where the phrase “without threat” comes in.
 For therapy, the absence of a threat – or the ability of humor to turn a perceived threat into something not threatening – is one of the key ingredients that make humor useful.

 What is threatening may not always be so clear.
 In using humor in therapy, in fact, it is important to gather information about whether something may be perceived as threatening based upon relationship, context, and personality variables.
 Humor works best when it takes something threatening and makes it safer, not when it takes something safe and makes it more threatening.
+It transforms and reshapes the meaning of a construct or an experience into something that orients towards playfulness and aware from danger.

 In certain instances, people may use humor in situations where they feel threatened or anxious.
 There is a component of humor that is designed to reduce even very real threats by searching out or making reference to a playful component of a situation.

 As a concrete example, there are some accounts of people running down dozens of flights of stairs as the World Trade Center was collapsing.
 As they were struggling to maintain the strength to escape, one woman suggested they pretend they were counting down the New Year “10-9-8-7…” and so forth.
-This gave them a burst of needed adrenalin – drawn out by the use of laughter - to make it out of the building more quickly.
+This gave them a burst of needed adrenaline – drawn out by the use of laughter - to make it out of the building more quickly.

 Lastly, let us expound upon the phrase “without promise” in this definition.
 Discovering several dollars in our jeans may be surprising and non-threatening, but certainly not hilarious.
 When the situation promises to solve a problem (e.g., gives you money to buy a soda) it will exclude the possibility for humor, in spite of the other positive feelings related to having your thirst quenched.